pacalet/sab4z/README.md

 # <a name="Build"></a>Build everything from scratch

 The embedded system world sometimes looks overcomplicated to non-specialists.
 But most of this complexity comes from the large number of small things that make this world, not really from the complexity of these small things themselves.
 Understanding large portions of this exciting field is perfectly feasible, even without a strong background in computer sciences.
 And, of course, doing things alone is probably one of the best ways to understand them.
-In the following we will progressively build a complete computer system based on the Zybo board, with custom hardware extensions, and running a GNU/Linux operating system.
+In the following we will progressively build a complete computer system based on a Zynq-based board, with custom hardware extensions, and running a GNU/Linux operating system.

 You will need the Xilinx tools (Vivado and its companion SDK).
 The version that we used when designing this tutorial was `2016.3`.
 More recent versions should be OK but may require small modifications of the `scripts/vvsyn.tcl` synthesis script.
 In the following we assume that the Xilinx tools are properly installed.